Skip to Content

 The gorgeous greenery and decor inspired by the depths of the Amazon jungle were designed by highly revered artist, artist Lázaro Rosa-Violan.

 The food is inspired by the unique cultural contributions of Asian and Mediterranean communities in Latin America.
 The result?
-Some of the best food in the city!
+Some crazy fusion experiments that deliver on wow factor as much as the decor.

-The Exmoor Cornish Baeri and Empanadas with Wagyu Beef will have your palette dazzled for days.
+The Exmoor Cornish Baeri and the empanadas with Wagyu beef will have your palette dazzled for days.
 Seafood lovers simply must try the Chupe de Langosta, a half-native lobster, bisque with edamame beans.

 Chuku’s